lingeringwillx/StructIO/README.md

 **read_float(numbytes, endian=None)**

-Reads the next 4 bytes from the object and converts them into a float. *numbytes* can be 2 for half precision, 4 for single precision, or 8 for double precision.
+Reads the next *numbytes* from the object and converts them into a float. *numbytes* can be 2 for half precision, 4 for single precision, or 8 for double precision.
 The endian can be specified with the *endian* argument.

 **write_float(number, numbytes, endian=None)**